Ivan-267/GdscriptNeuralNetExperiment/README.md

 This was written for learning purposes and experimenting with basic neural networks.
 There is no training functionality in the release, and the calculations are not optimized in any way.

-It supports adding a linear layer, and/or a tanh layer, an can calculate an array containing the results, given an input array.
+It supports adding linear/tanh layers into a sequential operation, and it can calculate an array with the results, given an input array.

 ### DISCLAIMER:
 Not tested much yet, inacurrate results or other errors might happen.